 Fountain provides a complete sourcing and recruitment solution for on-demand businesses.
 The process is seamless and allows your candidates to form a great impression of your company, as soon as their application is submitted.

-Your ATS should be used to source candidates by building a talent pipeline, which enables you to keep in touch with people who may have an interest in working with your company in the future.
+Your ATS should be a way to source candidates by building a talent pipeline, which enables you to keep in touch with people who may have an interest in working with your company in the future.

 When working out how to source for candidates, you should use every available avenue, including your employees.
-Get your employees involved in finding the right candidates for your company.
+Get your employees involved as one of the methods of sourcing candidates that you use.
 They may be aware of previous colleagues that are looking for work.
 Using your employees in your sourcing efforts may not only result in the reduction of time to hire rates, but also of a better quality candidate.
 If your current employee values their job, they will want to introduce someone to your company that will reflect well on them.

 LinkedIn is based on social networking with existing connections as a way to grow your professional network.
 However, making contact with your connections can also be done offline, especially for hard to fill positions.
 You can meet with former colleagues to ask whether they know of anyone who is looking for the type of work on offer.